 You should also prepare for sticker shock.
 The correct way to formulate collagen supplements is expensive—that’s why they come with such a steep price tag.
 So do your research and make sure you buy a collagen product from a reputable brand known for quality formulas based in science to get the best results.

 The bottom line.

-There’s no magic potion that’s going to give you better skin if you aren’t taking care of yourself in other ways.
-You can spend all the money in the world on collagen ingestibles, but if you’re doing things that break down collagen regularly—like eating high-glycemic index foods, smoking and not wearing sunscreen—it won’t be worth your investment.
+There’s no magic potion that’s going to give you better skin or healthy skin if you aren’t taking care of yourself in other ways.
+You can spend all the money in the world on ingestible collagen, but if you’re doing things that break down collagen regularly—like eating high-glycemic index foods, smoking and not wearing sunscreen—it won’t be worth your investment.
 It starts with getting those collagen-friendly nutrients from food, multivitamins or mineral supplements.

 The views expressed in this article do not necessarily represent the views of Murad, and are for informational purposes only, even if the advice of physicians and medical practitioners are included.
 This article is not a substitute for professional medical advice, diagnosis or treatment, and should not be considered specific medical advice.